Fuji Speedway

 Fuji Speedway (富士スピードウェイ, Fuji Supīdowei) is a motorsport race track standing in the foothills of Mount Fuji, in Oyama, Suntō District, Shizuoka Prefecture, Japan.
 It was built in the early 1960s.
 In the 1980s, Fuji Speedway was used for the FIA World Sportscar Championship and national racing.
-Originally managed by Mitsubishi Estate Co., Fuji Speedway was acquired by Toyota Motor Corporation in 2000.
-The circuit hosted the Formula One Japanese Grand Prix in 2007 after an absence of nearly 30 years, replacing the Suzuka Circuit owned by Honda.
+Originally managed by Mitsubishi Estate, Fuji Speedway was acquired by Toyota in 2000.
+The circuit hosted the Formula One 2007 Japanese Grand Prix after an absence of nearly 30 years, replacing the Suzuka Circuit owned by Honda.
 After Fuji Speedway hosted the 2008 race, the Japanese Grand Prix returned to Suzuka for races from 2009 onward.
 The Super GT Fuji 500 km race is held at the racetrack on Golden Week.

-Fuji Speedway has one of the longest straights in motorsport tracks, at 1.475 km in length.
-The circuit has an FIA Grade 1 license.
+Fuji Speedway has one of the longest straights in motorsport, at 1.475 km in length.
+The circuit has an FIA Grade 1 license at least until April 2026.